 - Notifications feel overwhelming

-- Instructions feel too technical
+- Instructions appear too technical

-- Language gaps limit comprehension
+- Language barriers limit understanding

 Understanding the Hidden Cost of Tech Barriers